brittanyrw/emojiscreen/pull_request_template.md

 - [ ] 🔍 I have searched the `data.js` file and confirmed I am not adding a duplicate entry.
 Note: Different versions of the same show/movie are okay to add such as Lion King (1994) and Lion King (2019) or Rent (movie) and Rent (musical).
 - [ ] 🌈 I have added a single year under `year`.
 Note: Do not add ranges such as 2017-2019.
 - [ ] 📅 I have added a type from one of the following: `movie` , `tv` or `musical`.
-- [ ] 🔗 I have added the IMDB page or Playbill archive page under `itemLink`.
+- [ ] 🔗 I have added the IMDB page or Playbill archive page under `website`.
 - [ ] 3️⃣ I have at least three emojis listed under `emojiImgs`.
 - [ ] 5️⃣ I have a maximum of five emojis listed under `emojiImgs`.
 - [ ] 👍 My pull request has a descriptive title (such as `Added The Lion King` or `Added Black Panther, The Avengers: Endgame and Thor`).